bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/automated-release.md

 team member can pull changes that have been made in another branch to their fork of the repository and exercise their changes with complete confidence.

-Release process should be fully automated to materialize this goal.title: (.*)
+Release process should be fully automated to materialize this goal.
-date: 2021-03-31

-date: 2021-03-30

 Version management and publishing is accomplished using the [semantic-release](https://github.com/semantic-release/semantic-release) tool and it's